erlangutan/yubimon/README.md

 # yubimon

-yubimon is a set of tools for working with the [Yubikey4](https://www.yubico.com/products/yubikey-hardware/yubikey4/) USB fob on Mac OS X.  Specifically, it will prompt the user for their Yubikey PIN upon insertion of the fob, and add the hardware SSH key
+yubimon is a simple daemon used to pop up a dialog box and prompt for the SSH passphase when using a [Yubikey4](https://www.yubico.com/products/yubikey-hardware/yubikey4/) USB fob on Mac OS X.  Specifically, it will prompt the user for their Yubikey PIN upon insertion of the fob, and add the hardware SSH key